yugasun/site/README.md

 Built using react, redux and [gatsby](https://github.com/gatsbyjs/gatsby) this site is statically built and hosted on the [netlify](https://www.netlify.com/) CDN for 🔥blazingly fast performance and scale.

-The [site content](https://github.com/serverless/site/tree/master/content), [docs](https://github.com/serverless/serverless/tree/master/docs), and [blog](https://github.com/serverless/blog) are hosted on github, so if you see a typo or error feel free to contribute back!
+The [docs](https://github.com/serverless/serverless/tree/master/docs), and [blog](https://github.com/serverless/blog) are hosted on github, so if you see a typo or error feel free to contribute back!

 API calls are made with the [serverless framework](https://github.com/serverless/serverless/tree/master/docs) pinging AWS lambda functions.
 User Authentication is handled via [Auth0](https://auth0.com).
 Site search handled by [Algolia](https://community.algolia.com/docsearch/).